gugarosa/cmpipe/doc/source/examples1.rst

   [`source <fork.py>`_]

 This time instead of using standalone functions to implement the work, we used classes.
 It's really the same thing, but with classes you have greater potential for encapsulation and code organization when implementing complex stages.
-Note that this requires a slightly different way of creating stage objects, now using the :mod:`~mpipe.Stage` class.
+Note that this requires a slightly different way of creating stage objects, now using the :mod:`~cmpipe.Stage` class.

 .. the end